Lab: Implementing and configuring virtualization in Windows Server

 4. On SEA-ADM1, start Microsoft Edge and connect to the local instance of Windows Admin Center at https://SEA-ADM1.contoso.com.

-5. If prompted, in the Windows Security dialog box, enter the following credentials, and then select OK:
+5. If prompted, in the Windows Security dialog box, enter the credentials providd by the instructor, and then select OK.

-6. In Windows Admin Center, add a connection to sea-svr1.contoso.com and connect to it as CONTOSO\Administrator with the password of Pa55w.rd.
+6. In Windows Admin Center, add a connection to sea-svr1.contoso.com and connect to it with the credentials providd by the instructor.

 7. In the Tools list, select Virtual Machines and review the Summary pane.